whitehotthrash/dwd-lesson-code/README.md

-# dwd-dev1001-lesson-code
+# dwd-lesson-code
-Lesson starter code / scaffolding master template for DEV1001
+Lesson starter code / scaffolding master template for DWD cohorts.

+To be used in conjunction with the UMC lesson plans repo.